Rhinoplasty Recovery Guide

 Early care

-• Clean gently using hydrogen peroxide (H₂O₂) and cotton swabs
+Clean gently using hydrogen peroxide (H₂O₂) and cotton swabs

-• This removes crusting and helps reduce congestion
+This removes crusting and helps reduce congestion

 Cleaning is most frequent in the first 24 hours and decreases quickly:

-• First night: as often as every 30–60 minutes while awake
+First night: as often as every 30–60 minutes while awake

-• Day 1–2: every 1–2 hours
+Day 1–2: every 1–2 hours

-• By day 3–4: usually no longer needed
+By day 3–4: usually no longer needed

 Once drainage stops and the area is clean, no further cleaning is required.
+In addition the ‘mustache dressing’ or drip pad no longer is needed..

 Ongoing care

-• Silicone scar gel can be started after suture removal
+Silicone scar gel can be started after suture removal.

 Scars soften and fade gradually over time.